Instructions for Authors

 Authors are invited to submit manuscripts online at the Wildlife Rehabilitation Bulletin website.
 Please carefully review the guidelines below, before submission.
 Step-by-step instructions are available during the submission process.
 The editor may be contacted for guidance at editor@nwrawildlife.org.

-Authors can track the progress of submissions by logging in the journal website.
+Authors can track the progress of submissions by logging into the journal website.
 See the register/login links at the top right corner of this site.

 Submissions